tobiscode/disstans/docsrc/examples/example_1.rst

 Where we know that CASA has the earliest observation, and CA99 (as well as many other stations) are active today and so will have the latest observation timestamp.
 (See :ref:`Tutorial 2 <tutorials/tutorial_2:Spline models for transients>` for an
-introduction to splines in GeoNAT.)
+introduction to splines in disstans.)

 Now, let's fit again: